Esri/torii-provider-arcgis/README.md

       this.get('session').open('arcgis-oauth-bearer')
         .then((authorization) => {
           Ember.debug('AUTH SUCCESS: ', authorization);
-          //transition to some secured route or... so whatever is needed this.controller.transitionToRoute('secure');
+          // transition to some secured route or... so whatever is needed this.controller.transitionToRoute('secure');
         })
         .catch((err)=>{